sreeekanthp/weather-finder/README.md

 ## Development

-Make sure you have docker up and running
+Make sure you have docker up and running with docker compose version >= 1.22.0

 **Clone repo locally**